Ash-siv4/Ash-siv4/README.md

 ## About Me

-- 🌱 I’m learning and expanding my DevOps CI/CD skills.
+- 🌱 I’m learning and expanding my DevOps CI/CD skills as well as working more with Linux environments
 - 👨‍🏫 I specialise in backend and frontend development, with expertise in Java, Python, JavaScript, and the MERN stack.
 - 🏆 Certified Pega System Architect, specialising in automating business processes and developing scalable solutions.
 - 🎓 Graduate of Computer Systems and Robotics Engineering.